ra7eemi/goda/docs/introduction/what-is-goda.md

 ---

-Ready to build your next Discord bot with Dwaz?
+Ready to build your next Discord bot with Goda?

 👉 [Get Started](/introduction/getting-started)